AaronFilson/cookie-stand/README.md

 Update 11 : Got the input form to work, and display on the webpage.
 Edited for code style, added comments to app.js, and compacted sales.html a bit.

+Update 12 : Correct errors in style-guide and css files.